 Overview

-The EOSC EU Node User Access Policy ("UAP") defines the access groups, their corresponding access rights, service limits, and virtual credit allocation policies for the users of the EOSC EU Node's Resources and Services as granted by the European Commission, Directorate‑General for Communications Networks, Content and Technology, Unit C.1 High Performance Computing and Applications.
+The EOSC EU Node user access policy ("UAP") defines the access groups, their corresponding access rights, service limits, and virtual credit allocation policies for the users of the EOSC EU Node's Resources and Services as granted by the European Commission.
+The European Open Science Cloud (EOSC) EU Node is designed to provide researchers with access to computing resources, data services, and collaboration tools.

-Scope: This policy applies to all users of the EOSC EU Node, covering access to Services and Resources, with the underlying infrastructure, provided through the EOSC EU Node.
+This policy applies to all users of the EOSC EU Node, covering access to Services and Resources, with the underlying infrastructure, provided through the EOSC EU Node.
 The policy outlines how users are categorised into access groups, their corresponding rights, obligations, and resource usage limits.

-This policy does not apply for third-party onboarded services and resources.
+This policy does not apply for third-party services and resources.
 For information, users shall visit the user access policies of those third-party providers.

 Access Groups